List of Bluey characters: Honey

 Honey is a Beagle who is one of Bluey's friends.
 Much like her parents, she wears round-rimmed glasses.
-However, unlike her parents, who speak with British accents, she speaks with an Australian accent.
+However, unlike her parents Marcus and Daisy, who speak with British accents, she speaks with an Australian accent.
 Honey is caring and assertive towards others, but sometimes has trouble keeping up with Bluey's games.
 The minisode "Alongside" reveals that she maintains a neat and orderly lifestyle, is proficient at sports (playing football and netball), and is learning the piano and violin.